A Mathematical Approach to Understanding Volvox

 Microscope imaging techniques enabled researchers to construct a 2D Voronoi tessellation of somatic cells, as seen in Fig. 8.
 The level of randomness is characterized by the properties of each cell’s neighborhood, which is represented by the variety of angles between tiles and their respective area.
 Moreover, comparing this real data with the gamma distribution predictions confirmed that the organization of Volvox colonies follows the maximum entropy principle.
 In other words, the spherical shape is the most likely to occur in Nature, which is why all colonies adopt it during self-assembly.
 This shows, just like in the first section, that spherical shapes are ideal.
 To conclude, while random noise can result in phenotypic variability, it rather helps the species develop robust features and highly predictable patterns that are easily heritable (Day et al., 2022).

-Fig. 8 (a) Voronoi tessellations in two dimensions of the same Volvox colony, with the gray area representing a subsection that was more intensively studied.
+Fig. 8. (a) Voronoi tessellations in two dimensions of the same Volvox colony, with the gray area representing a subsection that was more intensively studied.
 Each tile corresponds to the space related to a somatic cell, whose variations are materialized by the tile’s shape and size. (b) This graph compares the empirical cumulative distribution to the predicted entropic distributions for the somatic cell properties.
 The dashed black line represents the hypothetical perfect agreement between experimental data and predictions inferred from the maximum entropy principle.

 Although randomness only induces cellular area heterogeneity that has no impact on the colony’s shape, it may affect its motility.
 However, as several studies have demonstrated, flows around the microalgae are surprisingly smooth.
 As a matter of fact, the intensity of the flow generated by a given flagellum is inversely proportional to the distance from the flagellum (Boselli et al., 2021).
 Since this decay is linear and relatively slow, one can infer that the contribution of many flagella makes local fluid flow variations negligible (Day et al., 2022).
 In other words, flow variations caused by differences in cellular areas have no effect on the organism’s motility since the collective behavior tends to compensate, thus leading to an overall smooth flow.

-Modeling the Motion of a Volvox Colony in Three Dimensions
+Modeling the motion of a volvox colony in three dimensions

 Volvox’s wonderful dances have always fascinated and attracted researchers.
 As a result, the stability of several Volvox colonies interacting with each other has been extensively studied, thus almost comprehensively unveiling the collective behavior of the species.
 Consequently, this preference makes the knowledge of the motion of a single colony still very limited (Elgeti et al., 2015).

 Setting fractal dimensions aside, a colony can be considered as a sphere in three dimensions.
-Since the number of somatic cells making up the sphere surface may vary from 500 to 50 000, the mass M and center of mass \vec{R} of the sphere are subject to change (Herron, 2016).
-To account for this factor, the center of mass of a colony of N cells with mass \m_i and distance from the center of mass \vec{r}_i is defined as \vec{R} = \frac{1}{M} \sum_{i=1}^{N} m_i \vec{r}_i (Dini et al., 2022) (see Fig. 9).
+Since the number of somatic cells making up the sphere surface may vary from 500 to 50 000, the mass M and center of mass of the sphere are subject to change (Herron, 2016).
+To account for this factor, the center of mass of a colony of N cells with mass and distance from the center of mass is defined as (Dini et al., 2022) (see Fig. 9).

 Fig. 9 The left picture is a model of a Volvox colony made of somatic cells.
-These are characterized individually and have different masses \m_i and distances \vec{r}_i from the center of mass, as shown in the three-dimensional plane on the right.
+These are characterized individually and have different masses and distances from the center of mass, as shown in the three-dimensional plane on the right.

 Owing to the shape of the colony, changing variables from cartesian coordinates to spherical coordinates considerably facilitates further derivations.
 This framework is defined as follows (Anthonys, 2014), and is illustrated in Fig 10.